-During your consultation, you will be given a surgical quote which will detail these costs based on your particular needs.
-It will include surgery fees, anesthesia, any overnights, all follow-up visits, implants if you want them and our exclusive recovery kit.
+During your consultation, you will be given a surgical quote that will detail these costs based on your particular needs.
+It will include surgery fees, anesthesia, any overnights, all follow-up visits, implants if you want them, and our exclusive recovery kit.

 Cash Discount: Great news!
-We offer a 5% discount for patients who pay with cash or check rather than using a credit card or financing.
+We offer a 5% discount for patients who would like to pay with a wire transfer or check rather than using a credit card or financing.

-The cost of a breast procedure with Dr. Reath includes both surgical and anesthesia fees, post-surgical bra, implants if you want them, our exclusive recovery kit and all follow-up visits.
+The cost of a breast procedure with Dr. Reath or Dr. Walker includes both surgical and anesthesia fees, post-surgical bra, implants if you want them, our exclusive recovery kit, and all follow-up visits.

 Note: The pricing below is for silicone implants because they are by far our patient’s choice.
 If you want saline implants, just subtract $1,000 from the silicone implant price.
 If you want form-stable silicone implants (aka gummy bear implants) you’ll add $1,000 to the silicone implant price.